jsjung00/inference-scaling-protein-language-models/README.md

 To calculate the success rates of the beam search strategy as in Figure 4, please run 'run_tertiary_compute_scaling_experiment()' in `python cookbook/sampling_main.py`

+We note that due to the beam search algorithm implementation, the NFEs printed in console is an upperbound of the actual NFEs used for the search strategy.

 #### Intermediate lookahead value correlation
 To reproduce the intermediate denoised lookahead sequences value correlation as in Figure 3, please run in `python cookbook/sampling_main.py`